-Unfortunately,no. The mortgage issued to you is subject to its terms and conditions, one of which will be that solicitors will be on the Barnsley Building Society conveyancing panel. in the past, most mortgage companies had large numbers of law firms on their panels: a borrower could find one for themselves, as long as it was on the lender's panel.
+Unfortunately,no. The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the bank’s conveyancing panel.
+Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your solicitors to apply to be on the conveyancing panel for Barnsley Building Society
+A further alternative is for your Maulden conveyancing lawyer to apply to be on the conveyancing panel.

-Are there restrictive covenants that are commonly identified during conveyancing in Maulden?
+Are there restrictive covenants that are commonly identified as part of conveyancing in Maulden?

-Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the process of conveyancing in Maulden.
+Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Maulden.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’